gabrieleara/APEDF/patches-5.4.y/README.md

    now considers that instead of the CPU capability) and to ignore all non-deadline tasks when calculating the utilization of the system;
  - 0008-0022: Original APEDF implementation by Luca Abeni;
- - 0023-0029: Joined effort by Luca Abeni and Gabriele Ara to achieve a working version of APEDF.
+ - 0023-0030: Joined effort by Luca Abeni and Gabriele Ara to achieve a working version of APEDF, both with FF and WF.

 To simplify referring to versions of the code, you can define the following
 tags: